Saturday, June 22, 2013

 Voortrekker Memorial, Pretoria

-The roof level balcony has a good view of Pretoria.
+The balcony at the roof has a good view of Pretoria.

-In the train ride in the Gold Reef City Amusement Park, I found a small girl among a group of students from the Limpopo region (northeast of South Africa) who looks almost like Keshia Knight Pulliam (Rudy Huxtable, the youngest daughter in Cosby Show).
+During the train ride at Gold Reef City Amusement Park in Johannesburg, I noticed a little girl among a group of students from Limpopo, in the northeast of South Africa.
+She bore such a striking resemblance to Keshia Knight Pulliam - best known as Rudy Huxtable, the youngest daughter in The Cosby Show - that it felt like I had stepped into a scene from television.

 Lesedi African Lodge & Cultural Village